How do I choose good travel insurance? This is a question we get asked all the time.

 - Atlas Travel Insurance They accept residents of over 180 countries, and the only age restriction is that children must be at least 14 days old to be covered.

 - World Nomads They also accept residents from more than 150 countries but they do have some age restrictions.
 American residents must be under

 67 years of age(Update: September 2014: they now accept US residents under the age of 70) and Canadian residents must be under 60 years of age.
 If you are an Ecuadorian resident you qualify if you are under 66 years of age.

 Here are the five travel insurance options included in this post – in order of flexibility and preference:

-- Atlas Travel Insurance: For residents of all countries.
-No age limits.
+- Atlas Travel Insurance: For residents of 180+ countries.
+Policyholder must be at least 14 days old.
 Based in United States (Indianapolis, Indiana).

 - World Nomads: For residents of all countries.
 Some age limitations.

 - Allianz Travel Insurance: Valid for Americans only.

 Below the large image is a detailed breakdown of each of the 5 expat insurance options.